 - How the farm may affect the soil and soil structure of the site and surrounding area

 - Wildlife habitats and designated sites – Is the farm located in a sensitive area (for example, close to sites of Special Scientific Interest or Outstanding Natural Beauty)?

 - Effects on specific, protected wildlife species – is the site home to any protected wildlife species, such as great crested newts?

-- Damage to geological and archaeological features
+- Whether the farm would cause any damage to geological and archaeological features

 Feed in Tariffs

 The Feed-in Tariffs (FITs) scheme was a government scheme designed to help increase the uptake of a range of small-scale renewable and low-carbon electricity generation technologies.
 However, in December 2018 the decision was made to close the scheme to new applications after 31st March 2019.